wedaa/LongTail-Log-Analysis/README.md

 Edit LongTail-exclude-webpages.grep to add any local webpages you don't want in your LongTail reports.

-Edit LongTail_make_graph.php for the appropriate location of the jpgraph installation.

-Edit install.sh for SCRIPT_DIR, HTML_DIR, and OWNER.
-You also
-need to comment out the "exit" command, which is there to make sure you edit the install.sh script.
+Edit install.sh for $OWNER.
+You also need to comment out the "exit" command, which is there to make sure you edit the install.sh script.